Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Security and Performance Analysis

 The semantic security of Hermes relies on the assumption that the underlying BFV scheme remains IND-CPA secure under all ciphertext manipulations performed in the system.
 This includes ciphertext packing, masked updates, homomorphic insertion and deletion, and the embedding of auxiliary local statistics such as the group sum.
-We now formally argue that Hermes does not introduce any structural leakage or functional dependencies that could be exploited to distinguish ciphertexts.
+We now argue that the structural profile described in Section~\ref{sec:security_model} does not compromise the IND-CPA security of payload values.
+The formal proof is based on the following two observations.

 First, although Hermes embeds deterministic metadata (e.g., local sums) into specific slots, the entire ciphertext is encrypted using randomized BFV encryption over the full plaintext vector.
 IND-CPA security guarantees that the ciphertext remains indistinguishable even if some slots are derived from others, so long as the message vector is encrypted as a whole with fresh randomness.
 In particular, the inclusion of auxiliary statistics does not compromise the semantic security of any individual slot.